-The purpose of the club is to engage young minds with science.
 We believe that STEM outreach must start early!
-Our tasks are developing exciting lesson plans for elementary school students and running the program in NYC elementary schools and at on/off campus events.
-We aim for at least half of our events to be held in schools located in inner-city urban communities, aiming to inspire traditionally underrepresented youth to learn about STEM careers and that science can be fun.
-Most importantly, we want to make the kids excited about learning, tinkering, asking questions, guessing and testing their guesses without fear of being wrong.
+The purpose of our club is to engage young minds with various STEM activities.
+Our tasks include developing, testing and teaching exciting lesson plans for children, focused on elementary/middle school students but also high-school on occasion.
+We run the program in NYC elementary schools, on campus, and at various community events.
+We also aim for some of our events to be held in schools located in inner-city urban communities, aiming to inspire traditionally underrepresented youth to learn about STEM careers and that science can be fun.
+The main goal is to get the children exposed and excited about STEM, about learning, building, tinkering, and testing - while gently introducing them to the scientific method by encouraging them to ask questions, to guess and to test their hypotheses without fear of failure.

 We regularly hold hourly and daily workshops at campus-wide events such as Big Red Stem Day and Science Saturday.
 We also offer workshops in the community, at public schools and in neighborhood parks.
 Our past workshops lessons plans focused on genetics, microbiology, neuroscience, microscopy, chemistry, robotics, coding, bioart and others.